privacyint/website-guides/guide-steps/en/guide-getting-your-data-telegram.md

 **How to find out what data Telegram stores about you**

 a) In order to be able to access your data, you will need to download the Telegram desktop app.
 You will not be able to access your data from the phone app itself.
+If you are on macOS, you need to install the cross-platform version of Telegram (which you can get from [here](https://desktop.telegram.org/)).

 b) Open your Telegram desktop app and ensure you are signed into your Telegram account.

 ![Image showing Telegram desktop](../../images/Cloud-Guides/Telegram/Telegram1.png?raw=true)

-c) On the desktop app's homescreen, click on the three horizontal lines on the top left corner to open the app menu.
-Once the menu pops up, select "Settings".
+c) On the desktop app's home screen, click on the three horizontal lines on the top left corner to open the app menu.
+Once the menu pops up, select `Settings`.

 ![Image showing three horizontal lines in Telegram](../../images/Cloud-Guides/Telegram/Telegram2.png?raw=true)
 ![Image showing where to find settings in Telegram desktop](../../images/Cloud-Guides/Telegram/Telegram3.png?raw=true)

-d) On the screen that shows the 'Settings' options, scroll down to the 'Privacy and Security' option, then select 'Export Telegram Data'.
+d) On the screen that shows the `Settings` options, scroll down to the `Advanced` option, then select `Export Telegram Data`.

 ![Image showing Telegram settings menu](../../images/Cloud-Guides/Telegram/Telegram4.png?raw=true)